StoneCypher/derp/README.md

 What are you on about this time
 -------------------------------

-`derp` - "Direct Emission Resource Packager" - assembles assets into a compiled Erlang module for use with [htstub](https://github.com/StoneCypher/htstub/).

 Static site generators are the new hotness again this week; replace WordPress with (random script,) because what's a Movable Type, I guess.
 And then they brag that their load time is "down to" ~360ms.